-Using the weightings shown, the resulting IDI can have a maximum score of 10.
-In the latest exercise, 166 economies were assessed, including 13 Caribbean/CARICOM countries.
+Using the weightings shown for the sub-indices, the resulting IDI can have a maximum score of 10.
+In the latest IDI exercise, 167 economies were assessed, including 14 Caribbean/CARICOM countries.

 The Caribbean’s IDI results

-The following Caribbean countries were included in the 2013 IDI exercise: Antigua and Barbuda; Barbados; Cuba; Dominica; Dominican Republic; Grenada; Guyana; Jamaica; Saint Kitts and Nevis; Saint Lucia; St. Vincent & the Grenadines; Suriname; and Trinidad & Tobago.
-Their 2013 IDI ranking and scores are shown in Table 1.
+The following Caribbean countries were included in the 2015 IDI review: Antigua and Barbuda; Barbados; Belize; Cuba; Dominica; Dominican Republic; Grenada; Guyana; Jamaica; Saint Kitts and Nevis; Saint Lucia; St. Vincent & the Grenadines; Suriname; and Trinidad & Tobago.
+Their 2015 IDI ranking and scores are shown in Table 1.

 Although the IDI summarises an individual country’s performance, greater insight can be obtained from the sub-indices scores, which are combined to create the final result.
-Figure 2 shows the sub-indices scores for the Caribbean countries included in the 2013 IDI exercise.
+Figure 2 shows the sub-indices scores for the Caribbean countries.

-As reflected by the overall IDI scores and rankings, Barbados, followed by Saint Kitts and Nevis, and Antigua and Barbuda generally performed the best across the three sub-indices (access, use and skills).
-The most notable exception was Cuba, which overall had an IDI score of 2.77 and was ranked 125th out of 166 countries, but again the ITU reported that Cuba’s ICT skills, was quite high – 44th among the 166 countries assessed.
+As reflected by the overall IDI scores and rankings, Barbados, followed by Antigua and Barbuda and Saint Kitts and Nevis, generally performed the best across the three sub-indices (access, use and skills).
+The most notable exception continues to be Cuba, which overall had an IDI score of 2.79 and was ranked 129th out of 167 countries, but again scored highly under the ICT skills sub-index, second only to Barbados in the region.

-Across the Caribbean group, the countries performed relatively well under the ICT access and skills sub-indices, which indicate that the region has a reasonably good handle on matters related to telecoms access/infrastructure and education.
-However, and similar to last year’s assessment, the countries appear to be challenged with regard to ICT readiness, based on the actual take-up (of both wired and wireless broadband subscriptions densities) and use of Internet.
+Across the Caribbean group, and similar to previous years, the countries performed relatively well under the ICT access and skills sub-indices, which indicate that the region has a reasonably good handle on matters related to telecoms access/infrastructure and education.
+However,, the countries appear to be still challenged with regard to improving ICT readiness, based on the actual take-up (of both wired and wireless broadband subscriptions densities) and use of Internet.

-In summary, and as reflected in other assessments conducted by other organisations, Caribbean countries still have not established the necessary systems to facilitate better use of technology by their citizens.
-The IDI scores not only reflect that the region is still lagging behind in relation to ICT development, it also suggests that they might not be positioning themselves for the possibilities and opportunities that could eventuate from a more focussed effort towards becoming Information Societies.
+In summary, and we approach the end of 2015, , the IDI result suggest that as individual countries and a region, the Caribbean still has not established the necessary systems to facilitate better use of technology by their citizens.
+The IDI scores not only reflect that the region is still lagging behind in relation to ICT development, it also suggests that they might not be positioning themselves for the possibilities and opportunities that could eventuate in a digital society.